3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

 We decided to continue the tests using only HAL and STM32CubeIDE (we plan to port the solution back to Zephyr).
-From earlier tests, we already know that HAL also does not work correctly, but it is easier to roll a custom solution.
+From earlier tests, we already know that HAL also does not work correctly, but it is easier to roll out a custom solution.

 So, I created a new STM32CubeMX project and set up the SPI2 controller through the graphical configuration manager.
 Basic settings involve configuring SPI as a